Erfurt: Early modern period

-Christina, Queen of Sweden, depicted on a 1645 Erfurt 10 ducat coin.
-(Note: Between 1631 and 1648, during the Thirty Years' War, Erfurt was occupied by Swedish forces, thus the effigy of Queen Christina appears on the 1645 Erfurt 10 Ducat (Portugaloser).
+Christina, Queen of Sweden, depicted on a 1645 Erfurt 10 ducat coin (Note: Between 1631 and 1648, during the Thirty Years' War, Erfurt was occupied by Swedish forces, thus the effigy of Queen Christina appears on the 1645 Erfurt 10 Ducat (Portugaloser).
 There are seven gold coins known to exist bearing the effigy of Queen Christina: a unique 1649 five ducat, and six 1645 10 ducat specimen.)

 In 1501 Martin Luther (1483–1546) moved to Erfurt and began his studies at the university.
 After 1505, he lived at St. Augustine's Monastery as a friar.
 In 1507 he was ordained as a priest in Erfurt Cathedral.
 He moved permanently to Wittenberg in 1511.
 Erfurt was an early adopter of the Protestant Reformation, in 1521.

 In 1530, the city became one of the first in Europe to be officially bi-confessional with the Hammelburg Treaty.
 It kept that status through all the following centuries.
 The later 16th and the 17th century brought a slow economic decline of Erfurt.
 Trade shrank, the population was falling and the university lost its influence.
 The city's independence was endangered.
 In 1664, the city and surrounding area were brought under the dominion of the Electorate of Mainz and the city lost its independence.
 The Electorate built a huge fortress on Petersberg hill between 1665 and 1726 to control the city and instituted a governor to rule Erfurt.

 In 1682 and 1683 Erfurt experienced the worst plague years in its history.
 In 1683 more than half of the population died because of the deadly disease.

-In Erfurt, witch-hunts are known to have taken place from 1526 to 1705.
-Trial records are incomplete.
-Twenty people were involved in witch trials, and at least eight people died.
+In Erfurt, witch-hunts are known to have taken place from 1526 to 1700.
+There are 18 records of trials for witchcraft in this period.

 During the late 18th century, Erfurt saw another cultural peak.
 Governor Karl Theodor Anton Maria von Dalberg had close relations with Johann Wolfgang von Goethe, Friedrich Schiller, Johann Gottfried Herder, Christoph Martin Wieland and Wilhelm von Humboldt, who often visited him at his court in Erfurt.